Making GWT better

 Contributing Code

 Now that GWT is open source, we’re excited that it is now easier for our users to fix bugs and create new features, and we hope to get great patches from the community.
 Before you fire up your favorite IDE and begin hammering away at that new feature, though, please take the time to read this section and understand the process.
 While it seems rigorous, we want to keep a high standard of quality in the code base.
-Also, please be aware that we code contributors must sign a Contributor License Agreement before we can accept any code.

 Code Style